Photo: "Perfect Reflection" by Adriana Greisman, Death Valley, 2017; WRRC Photo Contest 2020

 Water is interwoven through every aspect of human activity, and is linked to a range of climate change impacts – droughts, intense rainstorms, floods, and sea level rise.
 A warmer world will bring increasing ecological, social, and economic challenges.
 What are the solutions?
 The University of Arizona, with a long history of excellence in water-related research and policy, is helping to build water-related resilience at multiple scales.

-As conveners of conversations and leaders in finding innovative and collaborative solutions to the world’s most pressing water issues, the Arizona Institutes for Resilience (AIR), the Udall Center for Studies in Public Policy, and the Water Resources Research Center are excited to host Water Solutions for Our Warmer World, a six-part public webinar series.
+As conveners of conversations and leaders in finding innovative and collaborative solutions to the world’s most pressing water issues, the Arizona Institute for Resilient Environments and Societies (AIRES), the Udall Center for Studies in Public Policy, and the Water Resources Research Center are excited to host Water Solutions for Our Warmer World, a six-part public webinar series.
 We invite the community to engage with us in exploring regional water-related challenges and solutions.

 This series is dedicated to the memory of Regents Professor Jim Shuttleworth, 1945-2020.